TJGorrie/melonProbes/README.md

 devtools::install_github('tjgorrie/melonProbes')
 ```

+## Features
+We provide Pidsley and Zhou probe lists too.
+Can filter probe-lists with this or even test data for problems.

 ## Usage

-## We provide Pidsley and Zhou probe lists too.
-## Can filter probe-lists with this or even test data for problems.

-## Probes in horvath